-Okay, you are probably thinking, rum and coke, that is not very imaginative.
+You are probably thinking, rum and coke, that is not very imaginative.
 How about when it is made with homemade cherry rum?
-So, I have you back with me, right?
+I have you back with me, right?
 Even though a traditional rum and Coke is not that creative, it is so refreshing on a really hot summer day.
 This recipe for Cherry Vanilla Rum and Coke is not only imaginative but it is perfect on a hot summer day.

 When I was in my teens, my friends and I would walk to the local burger joint called the Krazy Kone every day after school.
-We would sit and drink sugary vanilla cokes and eat salty fries that were dipped in special sauce, while we waited for that “cute guy” we were hoping to grab a glimpse of.
-These cute guys were in high school, and we were only in 8th grade; they were definitely our first crushes.
-I am not sure what I enjoyed more, the creamy vanilla cokes or when that “cute guy” smiled my way.
+We would sit and drink sugary vanilla cokes and eat salty fries dipped in special sauce, while we waited for that “cute guy” to come by.
+With hopes that he would talk to us.
+I am not sure what I enjoyed more, the creamy vanilla coke or when that “cute guy” smiled my way.
 Either way, that was the first time I was really introduced to flavored cokes.
 We are not soda drinkers at home, but, when I do occasionally grab for a sugary drink it is usually a black cherry soda.
-Slightly nostalgic of my
+Slightly nostalgic of my youth.

 Now the cola part.
-I tried three brands of cola, two natural unnamed brands and the standard Coke.
-The unnamed brands while they were good on their own, just did not work with rum and lime.
+I tried three brands of cola for this recipe, two natural unnamed brands and the standard Coke.
+The unnamed brands were good on their own, they just did not work with rum and lime.
 They were too flat, not enough fizz.
-Eventhough, I wanted to keep the sugar low on this recipe, it wasn’t working for me, so I grabbed a good ole, sugary Coke.
-This worked, just enough sugar to cut through the rum and plenty of fizz to keep the drink refreshing, and interesting.
+So I went with a regular Coke Cola.
+Just enough sugar to cut through the rum and plenty of fizz to keep the drink refreshing, and interesting.
 Where does the vanilla come it?
 Just a dab of vanilla paste is swirled in the glass of rum, right before splashing with coke.

 Recipe: Cherry Rum